s1dny/ctrlv/README.md

 ## Prerequisites

-- Rust and Cargo installed (https://rustup.rs/)
+- Rust and Cargo installed (https://rustup.rs/) for local development
+- Docker and Docker Compose (optional, for containerized deployment)

 ## Development
  - Run the application with